zulip/zulip/docs/development/remote.md

 $ rmate [options] file
 ```
 and the file should open up in VS Code.
 Any changes you make now will be saved remotely.

-Similar packages/extensions exist for other popular code editors as well.

 ##### Command line editors